eugnsp/library/data_structures_and_algorithms/hash_tables.md

 ## Hash tables

 > A hash table is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 Hash tables in the C++ standard library go by the names of `std::unordered_[multi]set` and `std::unordered_[multi]map`.
-See [The standard library – Unordered containers](../cpp/std_library.md#unordered-containers).
+See [*Unordered containers* – The standard library](../cpp/std_library.md#unordered-containers).

 :link: